-A successful entrepreneur and respected former State Senator, Casey Cagle made history in 2006 by becoming the first Republican ever elected to Georgia’s second highest office.
-In November of 2010, in recognition of his outstanding efforts on behalf of the state his family has called home for seven generations, Georgia voters overwhelmingly re-elected him, returning Lieutenant Governor Cagle to office for another term.
+A successful entrepreneur and respected former State Senator, Casey Cagle made history in 2006 by becoming the first Republican elected to Georgia’s second highest office.
+In November of 2010 and 2014, in recognition of his outstanding efforts on behalf of the state his family has called home for seven generations, Georgia voters overwhelmingly re-elected Lieutenant Governor Cagle.

 Additionally, he launched the Georgia College and Career Academy Network, a partnership between local community leaders, school systems, and Georgia’s technical colleges.
-The college and career academies provide a relevant and rigorous curriculum aimed at preparing students for a highly skilled, 21st-Century workforce upon graduation.
-Thanks to Casey’s leadership, Georgia has 23 college and career academies today with additional academies planned every year.
+The college and career academies provide a relevant and rigorous curriculum aimed at preparing students for a highly skilled, 21st-Century economy upon graduation.
+Thanks to Casey’s leadership, Georgia has 34 College and Career Academies today with additional academies planned every year.

-Notwithstanding his many accomplishments in private and public life, Casey is most proud to be a husband and a father.
-He has been married to Nita, his high school sweetheart, for 26 years and they are the proud parents of three sons - Jared, Grant, and Carter.
+Notwithstanding his many accomplishments in private and public life, Casey is most proud to be a husband, father and grandfather.
+He has been married to Nita, his high school sweetheart, for 29 years and they are the proud parents of three sons - Jared, Grant, and Carter - and grandparents of a beautiful granddaughter - Everett Grace.
 They live in Chestnut Mountain and are active members of Blackshear Place Baptist Church.